vzcaffaro/programming-languages-2020/BNFC-installation.md

 Now we need to make sure that the operating system finds bnfc when typing `bnfc` in the terminal.
 For example, if you enter `bnfc --version` you may get a `command not found` message.
 We need to make sure that `bnfc` will be "in the path".
 I collected some information on [setting the PATH variable](PATH.md).

 Now, on entering `bnfc --version` you should see `2.8.3`.
-(Or some larger number if you are doing this in the future.)
+(Or some larger number if you if you have a more recent version.)

 ## Testing BNFC